kyonofx/mlcgmd/README.md

 python eval.py --config-name eval_battery
 ```

 Note that the simulation code assumes your model is saved as `{data.name}_{model.name}*`.
 The rollout trajectories are saved as a torch pickle file.
-Simulation efficiency is maximized when using a large batch size to parallelize simulation of many systems on a single GPU.
-Simulating all 40 testing class-II polymers for 5M τ using one a single RTX 2080 Ti GPU takes roughly 2.6 hours.
+Simulation efficiency is maximized when using a large batch size to parallelize the simulation of many systems on a single GPU.
+Simulating all 40 testing class-II polymers for 5M τ using a single RTX 2080 Ti GPU takes roughly 2.6 hours.
 Simulating all 50 testing batteries for 50 ns using one single RTX 2080 Ti GPU takes roughly 4.6 hours.

 The `ld_kwargs` in the config file controls the inference process of the score-based refinement module.
 They are only used with the `PnR` model class.

 ## Tips

 - Training CGMD simulators is data I/O intensive.
 Training speed will be greatly improved with a faster file system.
 For example, local drive is usually a lot faster than NFS/AFS.
-- The hyperparameter `model.cg_level` controls how many atoms are grouped into a coarse-grained beads.
+- The hyperparameter `model.cg_level` controls how many atoms are grouped into a coarse-grained bead.
 We use METIS for coarse-graining -- this algorithm tries to make the number of atoms assigned to each CG-bead equal.
 But this may not be achieved as atoms not connected by a chemical bond are never grouped together.
 If `model.cg_level=1`, coarse-graining is turned off.
 - multi-gpu training can be turned on by setting `train.pl_trainer.gpus=X`, where `X` is the number of GPUs.
 - The hyperparameter `model.dilation` controls the time-integration step.
 It specifies the number of **recorded steps** that the ML simulator predicts over in a single step.
-More information about length of recorded steps is in the next section.
+More information about the length of recorded steps is in the next section.

 ## More about the datasets